 Challenges Faced by Museums and Art Galleries

 Today’s art museum has moved away from solely being the voice of authority and a place to preserve cultural treasures.
-Museums are finding new ways to connect with the public’s needs in this new socially connected, Internet-driven information age.
+Museums are finding new ways to connect with the public’s needs in this socially connected, information age.
 More than ever museum visitors want to be engaged and participate in unique experiences with the art and the museum itself.
-Brick and mortar gallery businesses want to generate foot traffic and provide the experience of seeing art in person.
+Brick and mortar galleries want to generate foot traffic and provide the experience of seeing art in person.

 Some of the key challenges art museums (and galleries) face:

 - Reinventing their value within the community as they compete for people’s time, attention, and money in today’s world of seemingly endless choices.